lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

   }
 ```

-Let's inspect the above code...
+`DeviceBloc` contains the Business Logic that interprets the triggered Events and drives the States in our app.
+Let's inspect the code in `DeviceBloc`.

 ## Trigger Events